foreseecode/fcp-client/README.md

 # fcp-client
 Node Library for interfacing with FCP API

-Addition of new endpoints is done in the endpointRequirements file
+Addition/modification of endpoints is done in the endpointRequirements file